sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 between Measure and Attribute components is conventional and essentially based on their meaning: the Measure Components give information about the real world, while the Attribute components give information about the function itself.
-The VTL Data Structure is similar to the GSIM Data Structure; the relationship between them is described in a following section.

 **Data Structure Component**: any component of the data structure, which can be either an Identifier, or a Measure, or an Attribute Component.
-This artefact is the same as in GSIM.

    **Identifier Component** (or simply Identifier): a component of the data structure that is an independent variable of the function.
-This artefact is the same as in GSIM.
-In respect to SDMX, an Identifier Component may be either a **Group Identifier**, which contributes to identify a group of statistical units and correspond to a SDMX Dimension, or a **Measure Identifier**, which contributes to identify a Measure and corresponds to a SDMX Measure Dimension.

    **Measure Component** (or simply Measure): a component of the data structure that is a dependent variable of the function and gives information about the real world.
-This artefact is the same as in GSIM.

    **Attribute Component** (or simply Attribute): a component of the data structure that is a dependent variable of the function and gives information about the function itself.
-This artefact is the same as in GSIM.
-In case the automatic propagation of the Attributes is supported (see the section “Behaviour for Attribute Components”), the Attributes can be further classified in normal Attributes (not automatically propagated) and Viral Attributes (automatically propagated).
+In case the automatic propagation of the Attributes is Attributes can be further classified in normal Attributes (not automatically propagated) and Viral Attributes (automatically propagated).

 There can be from 0 to N Identifiers in a Data Structure.
 A Data Set having no identifiers can contain just one Data Point, whose independent